sarahzrf/pyglossary-cc-cedict/README.md

 You'll get some import errors if you don't have one or two other packages installed; they are safe to ignore as long as the program continues to run.

+There's no terminal output, and it takes a while to run - be patient.